leancodepl/flutter_corelibrary/packages/force_update/README.md

 # force_update

-This is an internal Leancode package for quickly implementing Force Update.
+This is an internal LeanCode package for quickly implementing Force Update.
 To use it, just wrap your `MaterialApp` in a `ForceUpdateGuard` widget and pass an instance of CQRS.

 # Behavior